jetli/awesome-yew/README.md

 - [note-to-yew](https://github.com/GalAster/note-to-yew) - Convert your markups into Yew macro online, which is also made by Yew.
 - [ASCII-Hangman](https://github.com/getreu/ascii-hangman) - Configurable Hangman game for children with ASCII-art rewarding.
 - [dotdotyew](https://github.com/shaunbennett/dotdotyew) - [Dot-voting](https://en.wikipedia.org/wiki/Dot-voting) using Yew, with Rust powering the backend API.
+- [wasm-2048](https://github.com/dev-family/wasm-2048) - 2048 game implemented with Rust and Yew and compiled to Wasm.

 ## Templates